D'Aniello Institute for Veterans and Military Families: History

-IVMF was launched in June 2011 by J. Michael Haynie and then chancellor Nancy Cantor to bring together several pre-existing veterans related institutes at the University.
+IVMF was launched in June 2011 by Mike Haynie and then chancellor Nancy Cantor to bring together several pre-existing veterans related institutes at the university.
 The institute traces its beginning to The Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) which started within the Martin J. Whitman School of Management in 2006-2007.
 Under the leadership of Steven Barnes, IVMF grew from four employees in 2006 to more than 70 team members across eight states in 2018.

 Programs

 The IVMF is the first interdisciplinary academic institute committed to advocacy, research, and assistance for military veterans and their families.

 The IVMF provides programs in career, vocational and entrepreneurship education and training, providing service members, veterans and their families with the skills needed to be successful in education, work and life.
 The IVMF also coordinates comprehensive collective impact strategies; and works with communities and nonprofits to enhance service delivery for veterans and their families.

 The IVMF has designed a free, comprehensive career training, certification and employment program called Onward to Opportunity in conjunction with the Veterans Career Transition Program (O_{2}O).
 This program is designed to launch veterans into their next career with more than 30 industry-recognized career tracks and courses.

 AmericaServes is a national initiative of IVMF that serves 18 communities all over the United States.
 Their services include employment assistance, assistance with VA benefits, education, transportation, mental/behavioral health resources and housing.

 The V-WISE Veteran Women Igniting the Spirit of Entrepreneurship program brings female veterans and female spouses/partners of military servicemembers together for a conference focused on entrepreneurial training and support.

 In early April 2017 The IVMF and the United States Department of Veterans Affairs' Center for Innovation (VACI) launched a national pilot project aimed at demonstrating the merits of a community-based health care and services coordinated referral system within the Institute’s AmericaServes initiative.

 By 2024, the Institute had served 200,000 military service members, veterans, and their families through their programs.
 In 2020, Syracuse University Graduated Over 200 Military-Connected Students.

 In November 2021, IVMF was renamed to honor a $30 million gift from SU trustee Daniel D’Aniello.
 He previously had donated $20 million in 2019 to support the construction of the National Veterans Resource Center.